-• Revaluation reserve - comprises gains and losses from the revaluation of land (see Note 4.13).
+- Revaluation reserve comprises gains and losses from the revaluation of land (see Note 4.13). - Net defined benefit liability comprises the actuarial losses from changed in demographic and financial assumptions and the return on plan assets (see Note 4.24) - Foreign currency translation reserve comprises foreign currency translation differences arising on the translation of financial statements of the Group's foreign entities into AUD (see Note 4.5).

-- Foreign currency translation reserve comprises foreign currency translation differences arising on the translation of financial statements of the Group's foreign entities into AUD (see Note 4.5). - AFS financial assets and cash-flow hedge reserves comprises gains and losses relating to these types of financial instruments (see Note 4.17).
+• AFS financial assets and cash-flow hedge reserves - comprises gains and losses relating to these types of financial instruments (see Note 4.17).